DishankSingh-29/KBC_Quiz_Game/README.md

 ## Note:
 - Ensure all audio/images from the KBC/ folder are in the correct directory relative to the script.
 The game uses British pounds (£) as currency, but can be easily modified to other currencies.

+## Contribution
+- Contributions are welcome!
+Feel free to submit issues or pull requests.